-Sitosterolaemia (also known as phytosterolaemia) is a rare genetic (autosomal recessive) disorder2 of lipid absorption in which affected individuals experience increased intestinal phytosterol absorption, decreased biliary excretion of dietary sterols and low endogenous cholesterol synthesis (Berge et al., 2000).
+Sitosterolaemia (also known as phytosterolaemia) is a rare genetic (autosomal recessive) disorder of lipid absorption in which affected individuals experience increased intestinal phytosterol absorption, decreased biliary excretion of dietary sterols and low endogenous cholesterol synthesis (Berge et al., 2000).
 Sitosterolaemia is caused by mutations in both the ABC transporters, ABCG5 and ABCG8, expressed in the liver and intestine (Lee et al., 2001).
-This change to plant sterol metabolism in patients with sitosterolaemia results in a progressive accumulation of plant sterols in plasma and tissues.
-This can lead to premature atherosclerosis and early cardiovascular death (Salen et al., 1992; Salen et al., 2004; Kratz et al., 2007).
+This change in plant sterol metabolism in sitosterolaemia sufferers results in a progressive accumulation of plant sterols in plasma and tissues which can lead to premature atherosclerosis and early cardiovascular death (Salen et al., 1992; Salen et al., 2004; Kratz et al., 2007).